Whether you just found out about Page Experience, or you’re looking for specific details on the topic, this guide is for you.

 What I would like to see are developers who make performant websites without pressure from the managers.
 This would require additional resources, but they can now be gained from the bottom up, backed by Google’s statements and ranking implications.source: Bartłomiej Kudyba

 Improving technical aspects that have an impact on Core Web Vital scores and Page Experience metrics certainly requires buy-in and developer resources, which can be a huge struggle, no matter the business size!
-Not only this, but the cruciality of performance was never truly taken seriously.
-I believe that Google has witnessed these struggles, and has intelligently pushed the importance by making it transparent in their reports and by elevating it to be a ranking signal.
+Not only this, but the cruciality of performance was never fully taken seriously.
+I believe that Google has witnessed these struggles and has intelligently pushed the importance by making it transparent in their reports and elevating it to be a ranking signal.

-As SEOs we should use this to our advantage, to help our stakeholders truly see the importance of technical buy-in.
+As SEOs, we should use this to our advantage to help our stakeholders truly see the importance of technical buy-in.
 But we have to use them responsibly!
-Rather than scaring executives with red scores and sending vague tickets to developers, let’s use this as a chance to start an important conversation.
+Rather than scaring executives with red scores and sending vague tickets to developers, let’s use this as a chance to start a meaningful conversation.

-The Page Experience update is a huge crossover of technical and UX which SEOs can leverage to get a firmer standing in their organization.
-Learn how and why Core Web Vitals depict poor user experiences, use the tools Google makes available for us to properly diagnose performance, learn more about your tech stack and implementation processes, and then derive your educated assessment and optimization possibilities.
+The Page Experience update is a massive crossover of technical and UX aspects which SEOs can leverage to get a firmer standing in their organization.
+Learn how and why Core Web Vitals characterize poor user experiences, use the tools Google makes available for us to diagnose performance properly, find out more about your tech stack and implementation processes, and then derive your educated assessment and optimization possibilities.
 Reach out to your web developers with these suggestions and get their opinions on the matter.
 Pitch the TL;DR version to executives so that they’re on the same page, and that they understand the risks and why you’re an advocate for such improvements.

 Not only will this stronger communication aim to prepare your website for the Page Experience update, but this type of planning will also help you and your organization commit to better processes for technical improvements in the long run.source: Izzi Smith